This article will provide you with a Sling TV Review and how to install the app on Firestick/Fire TV, Android, NVIDIA Shield, Roku, iPhone, and more.

 Sling TV Highlights

-- 50+ channels depending on subscriber’s area and plan
+- 50+ channels depending on the subscriber’s area and plan

 - Stereo audio